-Jønnson, Director

-Ne Capital Area MPO
+Chris Lukasina, Director NC Capital Area MPO

-County of Wake State of North Carolina
+County of Wake State of North Carolina County of Wake State of North Carolina nie D. L'oc

-I, Diane Wilson, a Notary Public for Wake County, North Carolina, do hereby certify that on this the day of , 2013, personally appeared before me , 2013, personally appeared before me , and acknowledged the due execution of the foregoing RESOLUTION CERTIFYING THE CAPITAL AREA METROPOLITAN PLANNING ORGANIZATION'S TRANSPORTATION PLANNING PROCESS FOR FY 2012-2013.
+I, Valorie D. Lockehart, a Notary Public for Wake County, North Carolina, do hereby certify that on this the 19th day of March, 2014, personally appeared before me Ronnie Williams, known to me by his presence, and acknowledged the due execution of the foregoing RESOLUTION CERTIFYING THE CAPITAL AREA METROPOLITAN PLANNING ORGANIZATION'S TRANSPORTATION PLANNING PROCESS FOR FY 2013-2014.

-Witness my hand and official seal, this the 17th day of Aprel, 2013.
+Witness my hand and official seal, this the 19th day of March, 2014.